Islandora/islandora_solution_pack_large_image/README.md

 #### Width & Height

 These are handled as maximum sizes (retains original x to y ratio) and does not crop.
-These values are shared with the [PDF Solution Pack](http://localhost:8000/admin/islandora/solution_pack_config/pdf).
+These values are shared with the PDF Solution Pack (admin/islandora/solution_pack_config/pdf).

 ## Documentation